ebzeal/to_do_management/README.md

 > Git clone the master branch

-> run yarn or npm install
+> npm install

-> run yarn build
+> npm run dev

 # Running the tests

 To run unit tests

-> yarn test
+> npm run test
+For test coverage
+> npm run coverage

 These tests ensure that no functionality is broken

 # Built With

-NodeJs (JavaScript or TypeScript)
+NodeJs
+ExpressJs
+TypeScript
 MongoDB
-Redis
-Docker
+PostgreSQL
+Mocha
 POSTMAN
-Jest
-Express

 # Contributing